-Misadventure is the first solo exhibition of Thompson’s work in Australia.
-It includes Thompson’s first-ever film work, commissioned by the IMA, which precisely appropriates the technical specifications of Andy Warhol’s screen tests.
-This new work is at once a remake and a reconfiguration, introducing the politics of race largely absent from Warhol’s films; of the 472 individual Screen Tests Warhol produced, less than five featured people of colour.
-Thompson’s screen test brings race, violence, and grief to the fore by focussing on the descendants of victims of police brutality in London prior to the subsequent riots of 2011.
+This exhibition features Thompson’s first-ever film work, commissioned by the IMA, which precisely appropriates the technical specifications of Andy Warhol’s Screen Tests.
+It is at once a remake and a reconfiguration, introducing the politics of race largely absent from Warhol’s films; of the 472 that Warhol produced, less than five featured people of colour.
+Thompson’s screen test focuses on the descendants of victims of police brutality in London prior to the most recent riots of 2011.

 Luke Willis Thompson’s practice creates situations where volatile meanings are suggested through gesture and encounter.
 The artist circumscribes a range of social, historical and political narratives that disrupt conventional ideas of being and spectatorship.
 Described as instances of tragedy or trauma, Thompson’s works confront the viewer with uneasy questions of ontology and the ideology of the public gaze.
 Working between collective imagination and material trace, the artist provokes incompatible ideas regarding actions and institutions.
 The winner of the 2014 Walter’s Prize, New Zealand’s most prestigious art award, Thompson presented inthisholeonthisislandwhereiam, 2012, taking viewers by taxi to a home in Auckland’s gentrified suburbs.
 Thompson has served residencies in Frankfurt and Cambodia, and exhibited extensively throughout New Zealand.